justinaray/tech-notes/scm/git.md

 git diff <hash1>..<hash2> path/to/file // diff changes to a file between hash1 and hash2

-git diff origin/master path/to/local/file  // diffs a file from another branch (even remotes!) with a local file
+git diff origin/master path/to/local/file  // diffs a file from another branch (even remotes!) with a local file (Note: head is implied as the comparison point)
 ```

 # Working with Remotes